a-chakrawarti/React-Crownstack/handbook/README.md

   <React.StrictMode>
     <App />
   </React.StrictMode>,
-  document.getElementById('root')
+  document.getElementById("root")
 );
 ```

 Rendering `App` component `src -> App.js` into the element with `id=root` from `public -> index.html`.
 Glocal CSS file is `src -> App.css`.

 Inside the `App.js` we have a render method (life-cycle method), only method that is required to render components in the browser which returns JSX.
 In JSX, instead of `<div class="name"></div>` we would be writing `<div className="name"></div>`.

 <hr>